mgrolinger/plantumlstubber/README.md

 ![](documentation/component_generated_result.png)

 ## Building your own repository
-Over the time more and more application fill up a repository and are available for reuse.
+Over the time more and more application fill up a repository and are available for re-use.
 I usually have one subfolder where I keep those re-usable files (e.g. _includes_) and a second subfolder (e.g. _documentation_) where I keep my files for the specific use case.

 Files from the _documentation_ folder may !include files from the _include_ folder, but you may want to prevent to !include within the folder.
 Files in the _include_ folder may !include each other, but should never !include files from the _documentation_ folder.